 Currently working out of Chelsea UAL, as her body of work progresses she is becoming more concerned with the idea of the sculptural format as a mechanism to examine the space between objects modelling the real and its ability to usurp the ‘original’ as self-sustaining fictions & the critical questions that arise from such figurative practices and processes.

 Alongside personal, independent projects, since graduate from her bachelors degree in July 2017 Rayvenn has been actively building her portfolio and CV, which includes an ongoing collaboration with MiAL (Made in Arts London) as well working, collaborating and exhibiting in a number of group shows nationally and internationally.
 This has also seen Rayvenn become a regular panel presenter / speaker at a number of events throughout 2018.

 As of October 2017 she progressed onto a one-year MA in Fine Art at Chelsea College of Arts (UAL) - with the aim to go on to complete a PhD - having previously successfully completed a 3-year BA in Fine Art and a Foundation Diploma in Art and Design from Central Saint Martins three years prior.

-Similarly, she also an Associate Artist for Fevered Sleep, works as a Junior Editor for Shades of Noir, Head of Creative (AoCA, Alumni of Colour Association, UAL) as well as plays an active role in generating written content to various online film/news outlets including HorrorFilmUK, Close-Up Film and ShowFilmFirst.
+She is also an Associate Artist for Fevered Sleep, works as a Junior Editor for Shades of Noir, Head of Creative (AoCA, Alumni of Colour Association, UAL) as well as plays an active role in generating written content to various online film/news outlets including HorrorFilmUK, Close-Up Film and ShowFilmFirst.